 An estimate of the total number of credits accepted for transfer will be made when admission is granted.
 When the student submits an enrollment deposit, he or she will be provided with a tentative evaluation of course credits.
 The tentative evaluation is subject to final approval and modification following the initial advisement and programming session.
 Transfer students are strongly urged to take advantage of the Transfer Orientation where a review of the evaluation of coursework is offered.

 Transfer Grades: Courses are accepted for transfer credit provided that a grade of C- or higher has been achieved.
 No credit graded D from another institution will transfer.*

 * Except for the University’s writing requirements, for which a grade of C or higher or S is required, transfer work graded D+, D or D- in a course that applies to one or more of the University’s General Education requirements may be applied toward fulfilling the requirements, even if the student receives no graduation credit for the course.

 All transfer applicants are strongly encouraged to indicate the major they plan to pursue once admitted to the University.
-Since UAlbany students, with few exceptions, are required to declare a major by the time they have accumulated 42 graduation credits, and may declare a major after accumulating 24 graduation credits, incoming transfer students with 24 or more credits are usually assigned to major departmental advisors for their initial programming.
+Since UAlbany students are advised to declare a major by the time they have accumulated 56 graduation credits, and may declare a major after accumulating 24 graduation credits, incoming transfer students with 24 or more credits are usually assigned to major departmental advisors for their initial programming.
 The prospective transfer student should consult the section of this bulletin entitled “Declaration of Major” for a list of those majors that have specific restrictions, and then consult the departmental description of the admission requirements for that program.